The Group of Disjoint 2-Spheres in 4-Space: Link maps in standard position

 where $S_{W_i}$ are the Whitney spheres corresponding to the Whitney disks $W_i$ and the $S_{A_i}$ are {\em accessory spheres} corresponding to positive {\em accessory disks} $A_i$. \item Wall's intersection form $\lambda:\pi_2M \times\pi_2M \to \Lambda$ is {\em metabolic} in the sense that

 \item Relative intersection numbers with the Whitney disks $W_i$ induce a short exact sequence of free $\Lambda$-modules

-\end{enumerate} \end{lem} Before proving Lemma~\ref{lem:algtop}, we use it to make some more progress towards completing the proof of Theorem~\ref{thm:I2}: \begin{proof}[Proof that $(ii)\Rightarrow (iii)\& (i)$ in Theorem~\ref{thm:I2}] Statement 4 of Lemma~\ref{lem:algtop} implies that any sphere $[f_2]\in\pi_2M$ which satisfies $\lambda(W_i,f_2)=0$ is homotopic (in the complement of $f_1$) to a $\Lambda$-linear combination of Whitney spheres $S_{W_i}$.
-Statement 3 then implies $\lambda(f_2,f_2)=0$.
-Moreover, by applying Lemma~\ref{lem:useless} several times to the Whitney spheres $S_{W_i}$, we see that $(f_1,f_2)$ is link homotopically trivial. \end{proof} The harder work we have to do is to relax the strong conditions $\lambda(W_i,f_2)=0$ to the much weaker condition $\lambda(W_i,f_2)\in z\cdot\Lambda$ of statement $(iii)$ of Theorem~\ref{thm:I2}.
-This will eventually be accomplished in Theorem~\ref{thm:I2-metabolic}.

-\begin{proof}[Proof of Lemma~\ref{lem:algtop}] By assumption, $f$ is obtained from $f_0$ by $n$ finger moves which are the inverses of the Whitney moves along $W_i$.
-These finger moves depend on the isotopy classes of their guiding arcs which may be assumed to be trivial in the complement of the unknotted $f_0$.
+\end{enumerate} \end{lem} Here $z:=2-x-x^{-1}$, as in the introduction. \begin{proof} By assumption, $f$ is obtained from $f_0$ by $n$ finger moves which are the inverses of the Whitney moves along $W_i$.
+The isotopy class of any finger move only depends on the isotopy class of its guiding arc which is unchanged by adding a meridian to the sphere.
+As a consequence, all fingers moves on the unknot $f_0$ are isotopic.
 Using standard Kirby calculus techniques (e.g.~Chapter 6 of \cite{GS}, in particular \cite[Fig. 6.27]{GS}) a handle diagram for $M$ can be derived as in the left-hand side of Figure~\ref{standard-sphere-Kirby-diagram-3}.
 The dotted circle represents a 1-handle, and together with a 0-handle it forms the 4-manifold $S^1 \times D^3$ which is the complement of $f_0$.
-Each finger move then adds a pair of (green) 2-handles.
+Each finger move then adds a pair of (green) 2-handles, so $M$ contains no 3- or 4-handles.

 Since the $2$-handles' attaching circles are null homotopic, it follows that